johnkary/johnkary.net/_posts/2009-12-01-how-to-upgrade-a-symfony-project-from-1-2-to-1-31-4.md

 You can try to update your plugins via the traditional `php symfony plugin:upgrade yourPluginNameHere`, or check the [plugin repository][] for a 1.3 branch or 1.3-compatible development in the trunk.

-*sfWidgetFormPlugin* has a 1.3 branch, so again, let’s remove the old plugin and link up the new one.
+*sfWidgetFormPlugin* has a 1.3 branch, so again, let's remove the old plugin and link up the new one.
 My previous version was installed via the traditional `php symfony plugin:install sfFormExtraPlugin` command, so it should first be uninstalled, deleted, then linked up with an `svn:externals` reference.

 {% highlight console %}
 php symfony plugin:uninstall sfFormExtraPlugin